claudijo/zmq-json-rpc-client/README.md

 #### Options

-The following options can be passed to the factory function.
+Options can be passed to the factory function as an object, specified with the following keys and values.

 ##### nextId

-Function that is called each time a new request is created.
+Value: Function that is called each time a new request is created.
 Defaults to a built-in incrementer starting at `1`.

 ##### timeout

-The number of milliseconds the client will wait for a reply when sending a request, until returning a timeout error.
+Value: The number of milliseconds the client will wait for a reply when sending a request, until returning a timeout error.
 Defaults to `30000` (30 seconds).

 ##### socketId

-Identity that will be used for the underlaying ZeroMQ socket.
+Value: Identity that will be used for the underlaying ZeroMQ socket.
 Defaults to five random bytes.

 ### client.emit(method, params, callback)